grafana/agent/docs/configuration-reference.md

 # Controls the node_exporter integration
 node_exporter: <node_exporter_config>

+# When true, replaces the instance label with the hostname of the machine,
+# rather than 127.0.0.1:<server.http_listen_port>.
+Useful when running multiple
+# Agents with the same integrations and uniquely identifying where metrics are
+# coming from.
+[replace_instance_label: <boolean> | default = true]

 # When true, adds an agent_hostname label to all samples coming from
 # integrations.
 The value of the agent_hostname label will be the
 # value of $HOSTNAME (if available) or the machine's hostname.
+#
+# DEPRECATED.
+May be removed in a future version.
+Rely on
+# replace_instance_label instead, since it has better compatability
+# with existing dashboards.
 [use_hostname_label: <boolean> | default = true]

 # Extra labels to add to all samples coming from integrations.